honeycombio/beeline-nodejs/docs/API.md

 );
 ```

+---

 ### Interprocess trace propagation

 If you're dealing with multiple services (either on the same host or different ones) and want the services to all participate in the same trace, some information about the trace itself needs to be propagated on outbound calls (and then consumed on the other side.)
 For outbound http/https and inbound express, the propagation happens automatically.

+#### Trace context object

+Trace context object contains information about a trace that can cross process boundaries.
+Typically, this information is parsed from an incoming trace context header, such as using the unmarshalTraceContext() functions below.
+A trace context object contains the following properties, which are the four optional parameters with [`startTrace()`](#starttrace) above:

+- `traceId`
+- `parentSpanId`
+- `dataset`
+- `customContext`

-The following APIs exist to ease the task of adding propagation to other transports.
+#### The following APIs exist to ease the task of adding propagation to other transports.

-#### marshalTraceContext()
+#### `marshalTraceContext()`

 ```javascript
 beeline.marshalTraceContext(beeline.getTraceContext());
 ```

 Returns a serialized form of the current trace context (including the trace id and the current span), encoded as a string.
-The format is documented at https://github.com/honeycombio/beeline-nodejs/blob/main/lib/propagation.js#L16
+The format is documented at https://github.com/honeycombio/beeline-nodejs/blob/main/lib/propagation/honeycomb.js#L17

 example: